 Sexually mature men constantly produce sperm.
 After the procedure, testicles will continue to produce sperm but will be reabsorbed back into the body rather than exit through ejaculation.
 Samples should be taken periodically until a semen sample is tested and results display a zero count of sperm.
 A second form of birth control must be utilized during this time as results can take over a month to reach zero.
 There are relatively low chances of complications with this procedure, which is why many couples choose to have this procedure performed rather than tube litigation for women.
 Rare side effects include bleeding, swelling, bruising and inflammation.
 Contact your doctor immediately if you experience any of these side effects.

 Reversing a Vasectomy

 Vasectomies are a very common procedure, and only take about 20-30 minutes to complete from start to finish.
 Although considered a permanent method of birth control, the procedure is potentially reversible.
 Typically doctors do not recommend reversing a vasectomy as success rates can vary depending on how much time has passed since the initial procedure.
 You and your doctor should discuss your long term fertility plans before undergoing surgery.
 Reversing a vasectomy can take up to four hours and requires about 3 weeks to be able to resume normal activities, including sex.

 Learn More About Your Vasectomy Solution

-If you are considering a vasectomy, speak to your doctor at Somerset Urological Associates.
-Your urologist will help you weigh the pros and cons of the procedure, and perform the procedure with precision and care.
-Call 908-927-0300 today to make an appointment.
-Somerset Urological Associates main office is located in Somerville, NJ.
+If you are considering a vasectomy, be sure to contact the doctors at Somerset Urological Associates.
+Our team of experienced physicians will help you carefully weigh the pros and cons of a vasectomy, and perform the procedure with precision and care.
+Call 908-927-0300 today to make an appointment and we look forward to hearing from you soon.